-As per Stastia, these are the leading social networks, with their number of active users (as of November, 2015).
+As per Stastia, these are the leading social networks, with their number of active users (as of October of 2019).

 You don’t necessarily need to start with the 5 biggest social networks.
 Your customers might hang out on a smaller social media site.